gill@hindmarsh-family-tree.co.uk

 Ruth Hindmarsh

-William Young Hindmarsh dies in 1927 after 45 years spent in Victoria, Queensland and NSW, Australia.
-His son Percival Hindmarsh becomes a teacher and goes on to become a very popular and respected headmaster in Australia.
+William Young Hindmarsh died in 1927 after 45 years spent in Victoria, Queensland and NSW, Australia.
+His son, Percival Hindmarsh, becomes a teacher and goes on to become a very popular and respected headmaster in Australia.

-Interestingly there are some common threads developing here; Tailors/Dressmakers and Teachers.
-The current descendents have skills in both those areas, so quite a good argument for nature over nurture.
+Interestingly, there are some common threads developing here: Tailors/Dressmakers and Teachers.
+The current descendants have skills in both those areas, so quite a good argument for nature over nurture.

 << PREVIOUS Frances Hindmarsh 1851 >>